-Test Distribution Plan: A document written by an Anti-Doping Organization that plans Testing on Athletes over whom it has Testing Authority, in accordance with the requirements of Article 4.
+Test Distribution Plan: A document written by an Anti-Doping Organization that plans Testing on Athletes, in accordance with the requirements of Article 4.

 Testing Authority: The Anti-Doping Organization that authorizes Testing on Athletes it has authority over.
 It may authorize a Delegated Third Party to conduct Testing pursuant to the authority of and in accordance with the rules of the Anti-Doping Organization.
 Such authorization shall be documented.
 The Anti-Doping Organization authorizing Testing remains the Testing Authority and ultimately responsible under the Code to ensure the Delegated Third Party conducting the Testing does so in compliance with the requirements of the International Standard for Testing and Investigations.